Getting your Trinity Audio player ready...

 Alabama’s longest serving lawmaker will spend a little more than a year in federal prison.

 Rep. John Rogers, who served the 52nd House district from 1982 until earlier this year, was sentenced Tuesday to 13 months for his role in a scheme to steal money meant for Jefferson County nonprofits.
-Rogers, 83, also is facing three years of supervised release and repaying more than $197,000.
+Rogers, 83, is also facing three years of supervised release and repaying more than $197,000.

 Outside of the federal courthouse in Birmingham on Tuesday, Rogers, walking with a cane, told reporters that he was fine.
 Assistant U.S. Attorney George Martin said he felt District Court Judge Scott Coogler had imposed a fair sentence.
 Prosecutors had recommended a 14-month sentence.